NikolasMelui/directus-pokemon-manager/README.md

   npx directus start
 ```

+#### Credentials

+- email: admin@example.com
+- password: 9XcqYED1_5Pj
+- secret_token: sUperSEcreTtoKEn6662

 There is a special custom endpoint `/custom/know-more/:name` which gets pockemon name fom the request, find it in the directus, go by the directus url to the `pokeAPI` for additional data about the pokemon and responde with it.
 Try it free now :D

+> There are 10 pokemons now in the directus, you can load more using the `loader` python application

 ---